AMERSA seeks abstract submissions of recent substance abuse research and substance abuse education innovations.

 3) the abstract was not previously presented at an AMERSA Conference.

-All applicants will be notified of review decisions by August 1st.
-Please direct further questions to the Abstract Co-Chairs, Paula Lum at email@example.com or Carol Dawson Rose at firstname.lastname@example.org.
+All applicants will be notified of review decisions by July 1st.
+Please direct further questions to the Abstract Co-Chairs, Carol Dawson Rose at email@example.com or Sion Kim Harris at Sion.Harris@childrens.harvard.edu.

 Awards: The Abstract Award Committee, consisting of the Abstract Chair and two AMERSA Board Members, will select three of the highest rated abstracts, to receive awards at the Best Abstracts Plenary on Saturday morning.
 To receive an award, the presenting author must present the abstract orally Saturday morning.
 Presenting authors will receive, complementary conference registration.